-Czech Republic: An unprecedented drug bust in Moravia
+Czech weed: An unprecedented drug bust in Moravia

 Cannabis use is illegal for recreational purposes, but allowed for therapeutic and medicinal usage in the Czech Republic, which counts among the biggest marijuana consumers in Europe.
 The Czech Parliament is currently discussing several possible reforms to liberalize the production and use of cannabis, and the Czech government is also considering reimbursing the purchase of marijuana for therapeutic purposes.

 Polish ruling party becomes Internet freedom champion

 Over the week-end, chairman of the ruling Law and Justice (PiS) party Jaroslaw Kaczynski slammed the new EU copyright reform and claimed that the Polish government will only implement the new legislation “in a way that will preserve freedom”.
 As Associated Press points out, his comments “were apparently aimed at attracting young voters, and countering an opinion that the (…) party’s policies are curbing free speech and ideas”.
 “Dear Internet users, we are with you”, Polish Prime Minister Mateusz Morawiecki added during the convention.

 While critics of the new copyright reform, adopted last week by the European Parliament, claims the new laws will restrict Internet users freedom and stifle creativity, its proponents, including the creative sector that had been lobbying Brussels for years, hail the reform as an important victory to recognize and compensate the work of creators, authors and artists used on the Internet.
 Last month, the Czech and Slovak Wikipedia platforms shut down for 24 hours to protest against the new EU copyright rules.

 Hungary: Government makes use of “fake news” smokescreen